Global Accelerator to End TB

 From 2018-2022, 40 million people will be on treatment for TB.

-At the UNHLM, USAID launched a new programmatic approach called the Global Accelerator to End TB (the Accelerator) to increase commitment from, and build the capacity of, governments, civil society, and the private sector to accelerate countries’ progress in reaching the global targets.
-The Accelerator focuses on countries with high burdens of TB where the Agency can align with local communities and partners to deliver results.
-To ensure the Accelerator’s effectiveness and increased transparency, USAID uses standardized data collection and performance-based indicators that align with the targets.
-Since launching, the Accelerator has made significant progress to support reaching country TB targets via:
+Launched in 2018, USAID’s Global Accelerator to End TB applies a localization approach to increase commitment and leverage collaboration from governments, civil society, and the private sector to accelerate countries’ progress in reaching the global targets.
+The Accelerator aims to drive countries’ progress by: Since launching, the Accelerator has made significant progress to support reaching country TB targets via:

 Icon: Hands clasped together